wanzulfikri/cook-better/README.md

 # Cook Better

-Cook Better is an app that helps you to get better at cooking.
+Cook Better is an app that helps you cook better.
 Isn't that obvious?

 ## Project Status